abhishek-kumar-code/Redfish_Public/Specification.md

 #### Hypermedia API Service Endpoint

-Like other hypermedia APIs, SPMA has a single service endpoint URI and all other resources are accessible via opaque URIs referenced from the root.
+Like other hypermedia APIs, Redfish has a single service endpoint URI and all other resources are accessible via opaque URIs referenced from the root.
 Any resource discovered through links found by accessing the root service or any service or resource referenced using references from the root service will conform to the same version of the protocol supported by the root service.

 Note that the ServiceRoot Schema places requirements on the last segment of the path for the URIs discoverable through the service root.